Alan Dowson runs off the coronavirus to keep his promise to charities!

 Woking boss Alan Dowson has bounced back from the coronavirus to help neighbours Goldsworth Park Rangers raise an amazing £29,000 for local children’s charities!

-The Cards boss – hospitalised for three weeks at the height of the pandemic in April – weighed in with £1,630 by keeping a pre-pandemic promise to run 22.6km around a giant lake.
+The Cards boss – hospitalised for three weeks at the height of the global health crisis in April – weighed in with £1,630 by keeping a pre-pandemic promise to run 22.6km around a giant lake in Goldsworth Park.

 Together with Chris Sexton from Woking Football in the Community, he is pictured completing the charity challenge in just 2 hours 38mins!